Get your next remote job on LaraJobs.

 Set up Laravel Pulse

 To set up Laravel Pulse, you will need to ensure it has a database in which it can store the data it collects.
-You can do this by running the migrations (which you don’t need to publish):
+You can do this by publishing the migrations:

 php artisan migrate